-- The right to hire, promote, discipline and discharge for just cause, improve efficiency, and determine the work schedules and location of the Employer's headquarters are examples of management prerogatives.
-The Employer retains its right to manage and operate its departments except as may be limited by the express provisions of this Agreement. - Delivery of municipal services in the most efficient, effective and courteous manner is of paramount importance to the Employer, and as such, maximized performance is recognized to be an obligation of employees covered by this Agreement.
-In order to achieve this goal, the parties hereby recognize the Employer's right to determine the methods, processes and means of providing municipal services; the right to increase, diminish or change operations, in whole or in part; the right to determine municipal equipment, including the introduction of any and all new, improved or automated methods or equipment; and the assignment of employees to a specific job within the bargaining unit in accordance with their job classification or title. - The Union recognizes the Employer's right to establish and/or revise performance evaluation system(s).
+- 17.1 The right to hire, promote, discipline and discharge for just cause, improve efficiency, and determine the work schedules and location of the Employer's headquarters are examples of management prerogatives.
+The Employer retains its right to manage and operate its departments except as may be limited by the express provisions of this Agreement. - 17.2 Delivery of municipal services in the most efficient, effective and courteous manner is of paramount importance to the Employer, and as such, maximized performance is recognized to be an obligation of employees covered by this Agreement.
+In order to achieve this goal, the parties hereby recognize the Employer's right to determine the methods, processes and means of providing municipal services; the right to increase, diminish or change operations, in whole or in part; the right to determine municipal equipment, including the introduction of any and all new, improved or automated methods or equipment; and the assignment of employees to a specific job within the bargaining unit in accordance with their job classification or title. - 17.3 The Union recognizes the Employer's right to establish and/or revise performance evaluation system(s).
 Such system(s) may be used to determine acceptable performance levels, prepare work schedules and measure the performance of employees.
-In establishing new and/or revising existing evaluation system(s), the Employer shall_will_meet-prior to implementation with the Labor-Management Committee to jointly discuss such performance standards. - 17.4 The Employer agrees that performance standards shall will be reasonable. - The City will make every effort to utilize its employees to perform all work, but the City reserves the right to contract out for work under the following guidelines: (1) required expertise is not available within the City work force, or (2) the contract will result in cost savings to the City, or (3) the occurrence of peak loads above the work force capability.
+In establishing new and/or revising existing evaluation system(s), the Employer will meet prior to implementation with the Labor-Management Committee to jointly discuss such performance standards. - 17.4 The Employer agrees that performance standards will be reasonable. - 17.5 The City will make every effort to utilize its employees to perform all work, but the City reserves the right to contract out for work under the following guidelines: (1) required expertise is not available within the City work force, or (2) the contract will result in cost savings to the City, or (3) the occurrence of peak loads above the work force capability.

-Determination as to (1), (2), or (3) above shall-will be made by the Presiding Judge, whose determination shall be final, binding and not subject to the grievance procedure; provided, however, prior Prior to approval by the Presiding Judge to contract out work under this provision, the Union shall-will be notified.
-The Presiding Judge shall-will make available to the Union upon request (1) a description of the services to be so performed, and (2) the detailed factual basis supporting the reasons for such action.
+Determination as to (1), (2), or (3) above will be made by the Presiding Judge, Prior to approval by the Presiding Judge to contract out work under this provision, the Union will be notified.
+The Presiding Judge will make available to the Union upon request (1) a description of the services to be so performed, and (2) the detailed factual basis supporting the reasons for such action.